Commonwealth Partnerships for Antimicrobial Stewardship − phase 1

 It is crucial that the high-quality data that is produced is used effectively in clinical practice to tackle antimicrobial resistance (AMR).

 The Fleming Fund recognises the importance of strong antimicrobial stewardship practices in the fight against AMR.
-The Commonwealth Partnerships for antimicrobial stewardship (CwPAMS) scheme funds health partnerships – existing or new – between the UK’s NHS Trusts and health institutions with their counterparts in Ghana, Tanzania, Uganda, Zambia, Sierra Leone, Kenya, Malawi and Nigeria.
-These partnerships undertake projects that aim to improve antimicrobial stewardship practices in-country.
+The Commonwealth Partnerships for Antimicrobial Stewardship (CwPAMS) scheme funds health partnerships – existing or new – between the UK’s NHS Trusts and health institutions with their counterparts in Ghana, Tanzania, Uganda, Zambia, Sierra Leone, Kenya, Malawi, and Nigeria.
+These partnerships undertake projects that aim to improve antimicrobial stewardship (AMS) practices in-country.

 A total of 12 partnerships have been selected across the 8 participating countries.